numsim-group/klimakoffer/milestone3/milestone3_averages.md

 To compute the area average of a vector containing values at the grid points, we will directly store the normalized area entries ($\omega_{ij}$ of equation \eqref{eq:areaaverage}) in a vector of floats with length $\nlat$ that we will call `area`.

-For instance, assuming $\nlat = 65$, we can declare the vector in julia as
+For instance, assuming $\nlat = 65$, we can declare the vector in Julia as
 ```julia:./define_area.jl
 n_latitude = 65
 n_longitude = 2 * (n_latitude - 1)